Anant-83/Tic-toe-game/README.md

 # Tik-toe-game
-Tik toe game using java and javafx
+Tic toe game using java and javafx